Different ways to write a comment in Typescript| Angular Component Comment example

 Single and Multi-Line comments use the same syntax similar to Javascript.

-Single line Comment in Typescript
+How to Write Single line or Inline Comment in Typescript

 It is used to give a short description of the line of code.
 You can include a comment in a separate line or inline.